silverfruitplayer/mtapp/README.md

 # mtapp

-just a weview app for showing something
+just a webview app for showing something